-The Student Writing Center
+Student Writing Center

 The Student Writing Center offers assistance to students through a course entitled Power Up, which covers topics such as planning, organizing, writing, editing, and revising research papers.
+All new students are required to take and complete Power Up some time during their first two semesters at Mid-America.
+There is no cost for Power Up and no academic credit given.
+It is a pass/fail course.
+Passing the course requires completion of all required elements.

-Each semester, Power Up is offered residentially for eight weeks on Wednesdays from 11:00-11:50 a.m. by a professor/writing coach or online through Moodle.
-Students who feel that they need assistance in writing papers may voluntarily sign up for the course by contacting the registrar's office at the beginning of the semester.
+Each semester and during the summer session, Power Up is offered online for eight weeks by a professor/writing coach through Moodle.
+Other students who feel that they need assistance in writing papers may also voluntarily sign up for the course by contacting the registrar's office at the beginning of the semester.